Prisoner's Dilemma Visualized

 Standard payoff matrix / Traditional payoff matrix (negative values indicate years in prison)> > >

 Calculated result matrix (basis for visualization)

 - First description of ZDGTFT-2: Extortion and cooperation in the Prisoner’s Dilemma, Stewart and Plotkin, 2012

 - Nice discussion: Zero-Determinant Strategies in the Iterated Prisoner’s Dilemma, Mike Shulman, 2012

-This textbox gives you the opportunity to enter and visualize your own result matrix and doesn't only work for stochastic prisoner's dilemma.
+This textbox gives you the opportunity to enter and visualize your own result matrix.
 Every row in this textbox represents one player and is separated in multiple "columns" by commas like in a CSV file.
 For n rows there have to be n+1 colums because every player has to have a name and one payoff value for the encounters with every player including himself.
 The example dataset is from the original computer tournement of Robert Axelrod from 1980 (paywall).